 On the surface, most hosting providers seem the same.
 They all offer the same service, and for close to the same price depending on what other services and features you get.
-However, your choice in hosting provider could play a crucial role in how your site appears in search engines in a number of different ways.
+However, your choice in hosting provider could play a crucial role in how your site appears in search engines in a number of different & best way.
 For example, in a worst-case scenario, if your host is accused of engaging in suspicious activity, it could reflect poorly on the authority of your site.
 On a more common level, if your hosting is unreliable, site outages could disrupt your site’s appearance in SERPs.
 I’ve used a number of different hosts, and currently have SEO.co hosted at WPEngine, which I’ve been very happy with (note: that’s an affiliate link.
 If you use it, thank you, I really appreciate it!).
 It’s on the pricey side, but it offers really good customer support, security, speed, and so far, zero downtime.

 Though there is some debate on the subject, it’s generally accepted that the age of a given domain has a bearing on that domain’s authority.
 Conceptually, this makes sense; the longer a domain is around, the less likely it is to be a spam or gimmick site.
-The boost you get from this is fairly minimal, so you don’t need to sit on a domain for years before you start reaping the benefits of an SEO campaign, but at the same time, the older your domain gets, the higher your authority will rise.
+The boost you get from this is fairly minimal, so you don’t need to sit on a domain for years before you start reaping the benefits of an SEO campaign, but at the same time, the older your domain gets, the large number your authority will rise.